avapolzin/rahrah/docs/options.rst

 * **Oxford** (University of Oxford)
 |oxford|

+About the sample images: For sequential colormaps, the sample image is photometric *HST* data of the dwarf galaxy `COSMOS-dw1 <https://ui.adsabs.harvard.edu/abs/2021ApJ...914L..23P/abstract>`_ in F814W.
+The sample image for diverging colormaps is an HI velocity map of the galaxy `M33 from GALFA-HI <https://ui.adsabs.harvard.edu/abs/2009ApJ...703.1486P/abstract>`_.

 These palettes and colormaps are designed based on university branding guidelines instead of emphasizing perceptual uniformity.
 Most are still pretty good in this regard, but, just for everyone's peace of mind, following ``matplotlib``, the lightness of each colormap as a function of index is shown below (all sequential maps are shown dark-to-light for easier comparison).